This script gives you the zone info key representing your device's time zone setting.

 Invoke the script by calling

 The script is useful if you do not want to disturb your users with questions about what time zone they are in.
-You can rely on this script to give you a key that is usable for server side datetime normalisations across time zones.
+You can rely on this script to give you a key that is usable for server side date and time normalizations across time zones.

 Also, if it is important to you to know that in Europe/Simferopool (Ukraine) the UTC offset before 1924 was +2.67, sorry, this script will not help you.

-Time zones are a screwed up thing, generally speaking, and the scope of this script is to solve problems concerning modern time zones, in this case from 2010 and forward.
+Time zones are a screwed up thing, generally speaking, and the scope of this script is to solve problems concerning modern time zones, in this case from 2010 and onwards.

 There is an updated demo running on: http://pellepim.bitbucket.org/jstz/.

 If you want to contribute to the project (perhaps fix a bug, or reflect a change in time zone rules), please simply issue a Pull Request.
-Don't worry about Grunt builds etc, all you need to modify is the jstz.js file and I'll take care of the testing/minifying etc.
+Please take note that jstz.main.js is the source code, while jstz.rules.js is a generated file which, any changes therein will be overwritten.
+The build is found in the dist folder in full and minified versions.

 - Josh Fraser for the original idea